foundry-rs/book/src/forge/invariant-testing.md

 ```

 This contract's `deposit` function requires that the caller has a non-zero balance of the ERC-20 `asset`.
-In the open invariant testing approach, `deposit()` and `transfer()` would be called with a 50-50% distribution, but they would revert on every call.
+In the Open invariant testing approach, `deposit()` and `transfer()` would be called with a 50-50% distribution, but they would revert on every call.
 This would cause the invariant tests to "pass", but in reality no state was manipulated in the desired contract at all.
 This is where target contracts can be leveraged.
 When a contract requires some additional logic in order to function properly, it can be added in a dedicated contract called a `Handler`.

 ```solidity
     function deposit(uint256 assets) public virtual {